statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 </animation_vector>
 {% endhighlight %}

-Did you notice that the `<animation_vector>` has an ID of `bob`?
+This declares a sixty-frame animation with the ID of `bob`.
+It contains two subelements which each specify an object property to manipulate and a line along which the property's values will be set over the course of the animation.
+The properties here are `DRotX` and `DRotY` which, set the object's rotation along the X and Y axes relative to its starting rotation (the values of the `rot_x` and `rot_y` attributes in XML).

 When attaching animations to objects in the scene you simply need to refer to the ID in CSS-selector-like syntax:

 {% highlight xml %}
 <collada document="duck.dae" animation="#bob" ... />